nanoc/nanoc.app/content/doc/testing.md

 Available checks
 ----------------

-nanoc comes with the following checks:
+Nanoc comes with the following checks:

 `css`
 : verifies that the CSS is valid